February 17, 2021

 The Ongoing Unusual Mortality Event

 An Unusual Mortality Event (UME) has been ongoing for North Atlantic right whales since 2017.
 Since the UME was established, 33 whales (including this one) have been found dead in U.S. and Canadian waters.
 An additional 14 live seriously injured whales have been documented, bringing the current total number of animals in the UME to 47.
 The primary causes of the Unusual Mortality Event are entanglements or vessel strikes.
-North Atlantic right whales are a critically endangered species with fewer than 400 individuals estimated remaining.
+North Atlantic right whales are an endangered species with fewer than 400 individuals remaining.
 The 47 whales documented so far in the UME represent more than 10 percent of the population.
 This is a significant setback to the species’ recovery.

 Help Us Help Whales